CHEMeDATA/CHEMeDATA-maker/README.md

 Optionally, the user could assign the molecules, it was not done already in the previous step.

-Finally the data could be saved on (say) Zenodo.
+Finally the data could be (automatically) saved on (say) Zenodo after the user was identified with his ORCID ID to automatise author/institution filling.

 ## Installation